Conformal geometry: Ambient metric model

 Finally, let ρ be the following defining function of N+:

-In the t, ρ, y coordinates on R^{n+1,1}, the Minkowski metric takes the form:
+In the t, ρ, y coordinates on R^{n+1,1}, the Lorentzian metric takes the form:

 where gij is the metric on the sphere.

 In these terms, a section of the bundle N+ consists of a specification of the value of the variable t = t(y^{i}) as a function of the yi along the null cone ρ = 0.
 This yields the following representative of the conformal metric on S:

-The Kleinian model
+Kleinian model

 Consider first the case of the flat conformal geometry in Euclidean signature.
 The n-dimensional model is the celestial sphere of the (n + 2)-dimensional Lorentzian space Rn+1,1.
 Here the model is a Klein geometry: a homogeneous space G/H where G = SO(n + 1, 1) acting on the (n + 2)-dimensional Lorentzian space Rn+1,1 and H is the isotropy group of a fixed null ray in the light cone.
 Thus the conformally flat models are the spaces of inversive geometry.
 For pseudo-Euclidean of metric signature (p, q), the model flat geometry is defined analogously as the homogeneous space O(p + 1, q + 1) / H, where H is again taken as the stabilizer of a null line.
 Note that both the Euclidean and pseudo-Euclidean model spaces are compact.

-The conformal Lie algebras
+Conformal Lie algebras

 To describe the groups and algebras involved in the flat model space, fix the following form on R^{p+1,q+1}: